EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Create-and-install-a-virtual-machine.md

 1. Click **Integration Services**.
 1. Under Integration Services, deactivate **Time synchronization**.

-    > Why would you want to deactivate time synchronization?
+    > On domain-joined computers, it is recommended to disable time synchronization, because they synchronize the time with a domain controller.

 1. Click **OK**.
 1. In **Hyper-V Manager**, under **Virtual machines**, in the context-menu of **PM-SRV20**, click **Connect...**.